-These easy and delicious glazed lemon chicken thighs come together quickly for a perfect weeknight meal.
+These easy and delicious glazed lemon glazed chicken come together quickly for a perfect weeknight meal.
 Lovely served with rice or mashed potatoes.

-I have been making these delicious glazed lemon chicken thighs for a long time.
+I have been making this delicious lemon glazed chicken for a long time.
 I love the delicious lemon sauce, made easy by starting with store-bought apricot jam and fresh lemon juice, zest and slices.
 The jam provides the perfect glaze, while being subtle enough to allow the lemon flavours to shine.

 If you’re a lemon lover and looking for a tasty new way to enjoy chicken thighs, I hope you’ll give this one a try!

-Chicken - I love skin-on/bone-in chicken thighs for their flavour and moistness, but you can use bone-in/skin on chicken breasts here as well.
+Chicken – I love skin-on/bone-in chicken thighs for their flavour and moistness, but bone-in/skin on chicken breasts are fine here as well.
 The cooking time may be slightly longer with for the chicken breasts.
-I have never tried this with boneless/skinless chicken.
-I suspect it would work, though I think the oven time would definitely be less.
+Boneless/skinless chicken will also work, though the oven time would definitely be less.

 Apricot Jam – Yes, apricot jam!
 It may seem strange to make lemon chicken with apricot jam, but the subtle flavour of apricot jam works perfectly for providing the “glaze” part.
 Add to it the lemon juice, zest and slices and the result is lemon flavour, not apricot flavour.
 I love Bonne Maman Apricot Jam myself, but any apricot jam will work just fine here.